-- Screen, evaluate and continually monitor joint venture (JV) partners, and suppliers to identify the risk of non-compliance with sanctions, anti-bribery and anti-corruption, human rights and anti-money laundering, terrorist financing and facilitation of tax evasion laws - Screen, evaluate and continually monitor customers to identify the risk of non-compliance with sanctions - Screen and evaluate merger and acquisition (M&A) targets to identify the risk of non-compliance with sanctions, anti-bribery and anti-corruption, human rights and anti-money laundering, terrorist financing and facilitation of tax evasion laws - Ensure enhanced due diligence is performed in respect of certain third parties flagged as medium or high risk - Develop a plan for mitigating and managing compliance risks, including imposing contractual obligations and training requirements, prior to entering into a contract and over the course of the relationship with suppliers, JV partners, and M&A targets
+- Screen, evaluate and continually monitor joint venture (JV) partners, merger and acquisition (M&A) targets, and suppliers to identify the risk of non-compliance with sanctions, anti-bribery and anticorruption, human rights and anti-money laundering, terrorist financing and tax evasion laws. - Screen, evaluate and continually monitor customers to identify the risk of non-compliance with sanctions. - Perform due diligence in respect of certain third parties flagged as medium or high risk. - Develop a plan for mitigating and managing compliance risks, including imposing contractual obligations and/or training requirements, as appropriate, prior to entering into a contract and over the course of the relationship with suppliers, JV partners, and M&A targets.